 Finding the right policy, at the right price could require a little work, so here's the basics.

-Pet insurance companies will generally asses your dog on certain criteria that will enable them to make a judgement on how likely you are to make a claim.
+After you buy pet insurance at https://forbrukerguiden.no/hundeforsikring/, they will asses your dog on certain criteria that will enable them to make a judgement on how likely you are to make a claim.

 Those criteria usually include

 Breed: Taking into account associated hereditary medical conditions.